-Four years ago, I was at work sitting through lunch meeting around the health of our office.
+Four years ago, I was at work sitting through lunch meeting around the health of our office so leading people in having a healthy diet and taking supplements with little to no side effects as kratomm, of course if you have a heart disease is also useful to take supplements for this like Physio Omega and similar medicines.
 At the time what we were producing was great, and moral was high…but profitability was sort of lagging.
 My coworker deadpanned, “I supposed you can’t be considered successful until you’re considered profitable.”
 I sort of chuckled at the time, because I figured it was his way of basically stating that we were screwing up.
 I mean, isn’t the only way a business can be successful is if it’s profitable?

 That moment has stuck with me over the years, and probably has done a decent amount to deprogram my b-school education.
 I was surprised at the automatic leap I had made to equate profit and success.
 I know that successful businesses are usually sustainable and profitable, but I had let something else define what success means.
 And when someone else defined success they implicitly defined what we would measure to be successful.